Blog Layout

 • 10 enrolled employees: UnitedHealthcare and Humana will underwrite with no applications, as long as the group has prior coverage.
 If there’s no prior coverage, applications are required.

-• 15 enrolled employees: Blue Cross Blue Shield will underwrite with no applications, as long as the group has prior coverage.
+• 15 enrolled employees: Blue Cross Blue Shield (BCBS) will underwrite with no applications, as long as the group has prior coverage.
 If there’s no prior coverage, applications are required.

 • 20 enrolled employees: Cigna will underwrite with no applications, as long as the group has prior coverage.
 If there’s no prior coverage, applications are required.